robertjanssen/icares-study-api-documentation/docs/Examples/Mutations/Invite/Invite_Study_Test.md

 Creates one or more **study tests**.

-The response contains all information required to start the study test, including the generated test secret and the URL that can be used to open the test.
+The returned `id` uniquely identifies the study test and is required for subsequent API requests.

 ---